California Tiger Salamander

 Vernal pools are very important to California tiger salamanders.
 Vernal pools fill with water from winter rains and snow melt.
 In springtime, salamanders lay eggs, and the babies (called larvae) will grow in the ponds.
 By summer, salamanders have emerged from the dried up ponds and moved into underground burrows.
 When the rains come the next year, salamanders will return to the pools to breed and the cycle starts again.

 California tiger salamanders eat insects, worms, and snails.
-They wait for their food to wander by and then capture with a snap of their jaws.
+They wait for their food to wander by and then capture it with a snap of their jaws.